guldentech/guldentech-docs/pages/rancher.md

 !> Modify the kubectl config file rancher provides to remove `certificate-authority-data: "LS0tLS1C.."` and its value and replace it with: `insecure-skip-tls-verify: true`

+!> You must be a member of the [guldentech github org](https://github.com/guldentech)

 ## Create a namespace!

 Dont forget to create a namespaces on the Rancher console for your project.